Missouri: Climate

-Wildlife
+Flora and fauna

 Missouri is home to diverse flora and fauna, including several endemic species.
 There is a large amount of fresh water present due to the Mississippi River, Missouri River, Table Rock Lake and Lake of the Ozarks, with numerous smaller tributary rivers, streams, and lakes.
 North of the Missouri River, the state is primarily rolling hills of the Great Plains, whereas south of the Missouri River, the state is dominated by the Oak-Hickory Central U.S. hardwood forest.

-Forests

 Recreational and commercial uses of public forests, including grazing, logging, and mining, increased after World War II.
-Fishermen, hikers, campers, and others started lobbying to protect forest areas with a "wilderness character."
-During the 1930s and 1940s Aldo Leopold, Arthur Carhart and Bob Marshall developed a "wilderness" policy for the Forest Service.
+Fishermen, hikers, campers, and others started lobbying to protect forest areas with a "wilderness character".
+During the 1930s and 1940s, Aldo Leopold, Arthur Carhart and Bob Marshall developed a "wilderness" policy for the Forest Service.
 Their efforts bore fruit with the Wilderness Act of 1964, which designated wilderness areas "where the earth and its community of life are untrammeled by men, where man himself is a visitor and does not remain."
 This included second growth public forests like the Mark Twain National Forest.

+Counties

+Missouri has 114 counties and one independent city, St. Louis, which is Missouri's most densely populated—5,140 people per square mile.
+The largest counties by population are St. Louis (1,004,125), Jackson (717,204), and St. Charles (406,262).
+Worth County is the smallest (1,973).
+The largest counties by size are Texas (1,179 square miles) and Shannon (1,004).
+Worth County is the smallest (266).